vidbina/stage-bed/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-This is frame for the bed that [@lenipaperboats](https://instagram.com/lenipaperboats) and I built.
+This is a frame for the bed that [Leni][leni] and I designed and built with the help of [Clément][clement] who you should hire if you need any dope stuff built in Berlin :bear: :de:.
 The panelling work is not included in these drafts.
-The design objective was to create a bed that we could double as a set for photoshoots or a stage for pillow fights or bedroom concerts :sunglasses:.
+The design objective was to create a bed that could double as a set for photoshoots or a stage for pillow fights or bedroom concerts :sunglasses:.

 ![Preview of the bed model when composed](./docs/model-preview.png)

 A [plan][plan] of the components required is provided in [docs/plan.pdf][plan]

 ## Parameters

-The Dimensions table contains some parameters that can be modified to change the dimensions of the model.
+The model has been parameterized to allow the changing of the dimensions of the model by simply altering the values in the Dimensions table within the FreeCAD project.

 > Some components may require repositioning if values in this table are
 > modified.